simplesalt/main-9bc77/content/contact.md

   - section_id: contact-form
     type: section_form
     content: >
       Interested in something?
-Wanna tell me I'm full of it?
-Whatever it is, I'd love to hear it.
+Want to chat?
+I'd love to hear from you.

+      If you want to book me for speaking, [go here](/book_speaking).
     form_id: contactForm
     form_action: /api/contactform
     form_fields: